Name: Citlalli Ruiztrejo Nationality: Mexican

 Name: Samantha Lourdes Sebastiampillai Nationality: Sri Lankan

 Research summary: In this age of mass linear consumption, plastics are one of the most popular materials used.
-As a result, natural environments for example; marine environments are being severely impacted.
-To minimize the effect on the environment, a biodegradable material must substitute the current plastics being used.
+As a result, in natural environments, for example, marine environments are being severely impacted.
+To minimise the effect on the environment, a biodegradable material must substitute the current plastics being used.
 However, testing for bio-degradability with existing tests can be incredibly time intensive and have limited testing capacity.
 Therefore, the development of this rapid screening test using RABIT will aid material developers determine the potential for biodegradability in a simple way and shorter time frame.

-Why I came to Cranfield: I joined Cranfield as an MSc in Environmental Water Management; during which, I did a group project in Design and was fortunate enough to work with my supportive supervisor Adriana who later apprised me of my current MREs project.
+Why I came to Cranfield: I joined Cranfield as an MSc in Environmental Water Management student, during which I did a group project in design and was fortunate enough to work with my supportive supervisor Adriana who later apprised me of my current MREs project.
 This project allows me to apply my skills learned into an imperative cause that not only aims at protecting the environment but also looks at innovative solutions for the future.

 Name: Yuri Jiang Nationality: Chinese

-Research summary: AR and VR are areas of exponential growth yet builds upon the foundation of CV and ML.
+Research summary: AR and VR are areas of exponential growth, yet build upon the foundation of CV and ML.
 Therefore, the purpose of this research is to combine existing understanding of CV and ML with gained insights in AR/VR.
-This research mainly focus on tracking/localization and mapping/camera pose estimation/SLAM and anything related to the location, positioning, and mapping of the real-world environment necessary to deliver rich VR/AR experiences on mobile and hardware devices.
+It mainly focuses on tracking/localisation and mapping/camera pose estimation/SLAM and anything related to the location, positioning, and mapping of the real-world environment necessary to deliver rich VR/AR experiences on mobile and hardware devices.
 The study of combining CV and ML with AR/VR offers advantages such as significant runtime savings and makes the system suitable for real-time operation.
-More importantly it improves the possibility to obtain accurate visual localization and better occlusion relationship between virtual objects and real objects.
+More importantly, it improves the possibility to obtain accurate visual localisation and provides better occlusion relationship between virtual objects and real objects.

 Why I came to Cranfield: This project is a collaboration between the Centre for Competitive Creative Design (C4D) at Cranfield and the OrangeLV.
-In Cranfield, I have access to breakthrough innovation facilities and highly experienced staff.
-While OrangeLV is an expert in visualization and application design for AR / VR / WMR / Mobile with software solutions.
+At Cranfield, I have access to breakthrough innovation facilities and highly experienced staff, and OrangeLV is an expert in visualisation and application design for AR/VR/WMR/mobile with software solutions.
 This collaboration allows me to get feedback on research projects from a practical perspective.
 The project gives me the opportunity to contribute and explore the study of combining CV and ML with AR/VR.

-Funder: The Centre for Competitive Creative Design (C4D) at Cranfield and the OrangeLV.
+Funder: The Centre for Competitive Creative Design (C4D) at Cranfield and OrangeLV.

 Name: Binxin Zhu (Sally) Nationality: Chinese